essif-lab/framework/docs/ssi-standards.md

 ## 1. Introduction

 Self-sovereign identity (SSI) is work in progress, which includes the work on standards for SSI.
-Such standards include frameworks, schemas, data models, protocols, APIs, open-source code and more.
+Such standards include %%frameworks|framework%%, schemas, data models, protocols, APIs, open-source code and more.
 The present document provides an overview on those standards and work-in-progress.
 Most pieces of text have been directly copied from the referenced websites.

 ## 2. W3C CCG: Credentials Community Group